California Dreams Tour

-The California Dreams Tour was the second concert tour by American singer Katy Perry, in support of her third studio album Teenage Dream.
-The tour played 124 shows beginning February 20, 2011 in Lisbon, Portugal and concluding on January 22, 2012 in Pasay, Philippines.
+The California Dreams Tour was the second concert tour by American singer Katy Perry, in-support of her third studio album, Teenage Dream (2010).
+The tour played 124 shows, beginning February 20, 2011 in Lisbon, Portugal and concluding on January 22, 2012 in Pasay, Philippines.
 It visited Europe, Oceania, Asia and the Americas.
 The tour became an international success, with tickets selling out and ranking 16th in Pollstar's "2011 Top 25 Worldwide Tours", earning over $59.5 million from over 1 million tickets sold.
 At the end of 2011, Billboard ranked it #13 on its annual "Top 25 Tours", earning nearly $48.9 million.
 It won an award for Favorite Tour Headliner at the 38th People's Choice Awards.

 Background

-In October 2010, Perry told MTV about the California Dreams Tour: "I guess I'm looking forward to making music videos on this new album..... and I'm really excited about incorporating the look and the idea of some of the songs on tour and making a massive production of it.
+In October 2010, Perry told MTV about the California Dreams Tour, saying "I guess I'm looking forward to making music videos on this new album..... and I'm really excited about incorporating the look and the idea of some of the songs on tour and making a massive production of it.
 I'm gonna want a lot of visuals.
 I want it to be 10 times better than when I was on tour last."
 Baz Halpin was hired to direct the tour and production on the tour began in November 2010.
 Perry chose Halpin as the director after seeing his work with Pink and wanted the tour to look like the work of artists Will Cotton and Mark Ryden.
-The tour was originally designed as a theater-based tour with only one or two small arena performances.
-However, as Perry's popularity grew, the tour was scaled up and revamped to accommodate larger venues.
-When the tour was revamped, a larger rolling stage was introduced with more lighting, larger video screens, more costume changes, and 14 trucks to transport the equipment.
+The show was originally conceived as a more intimate, theater-based production, with only one or two smaller indoor arena dates; however, as Perry's global popularity was rising, the tour was upgraded and revamped to accommodate significantly larger venues, capable of holding anywhere from 5,000 to nearly 30,000 spectators.
+With the tour's restyling came a larger, rolling stage, with more lighting and larger video screens, as well as more dramatic costume changes.
+Fourteen trucks were required to move the entire spectacle.
 Tour director Baz Halpin designed the show to be a "jukebox musical."

-While promoting the Teenage Dream album, Perry expressed that she wanted her upcoming tour to be very visual.
-She stated, "I hope that it's going to engage all of your senses: sight, sound, smell, taste, touch".
-The tour was officially announced in October 2010 by various media outlets including Perry's official website, in conjunction with the release of her third single, "Firework".
-In 2011, Perry announced her North American leg during a live chat on the social network Facebook.
-She then responded the tour will be very "super girl power" as vocalists Robyn, Yelle, Marina Diamandis, and Janelle Monáe will open her shows during the various legs.
-Perry further stated she will actively participate with fans during the tour on various social networks including Facebook and Twitter.
+While promoting the Teenage Dream album, Perry expressed that she wanted her upcoming tour to be very visual, stating "I hope that it's going to engage all of your senses: sight, sound, smell, taste, touch".
+The tour was officially announced in October 2010 by several media outlets, including Perry's official website, in-conjunction with the release of her third single, "Firework".
+In 2011, Perry announced the North American tour during a Facebook Live chat.
+She stated that the tour would display "super girl power", with female artists, like Swedish pop star Robyn, Yelle, Marina Diamandis, and Janelle Monáe, as opening acts on various dates.
+Perry further stated she would actively participate with fans during the tour via social media, namely Facebook and Twitter.